lambdatestsupport/GamesGlobalAutomationTesting/README.md

 ## Table Of Contents
 * [Pre-requisites](#pre-requisites)
-* Cloning Repo and Installing Dependencies(#Cloning Repo and Installing Dependencies)
+* Cloning Repo and Installing Dependencies
 * Setting Up Your Authentication
+* To run the Tests:
-*
+* Run Parallel Tests:

 # Pre-requisites: